|

 053,000,000 (actually file?)

-perhaps one-third of working-age Americans actually file returns
+53 million], or perhaps one-third of working-age Americans actually

-have actually read their income tax laws.
-The laws and rules are
+Maybe these people have actually read their income tax rules.

 Printing Office website.
 The GPO even provides a handy search

-engine to data mine the regulations.
-Try searching for "excluded
+engine for you to data mine the regulations.
+Try searching for

 In case you think only crazy tax protesters are protesting,